rouviecy/betterave/Tuto.md

     sudo apt-get install python-dev
     sudo apt-get install libsdl2-dev

-1. Graphviz provides you a tool to generate a graph showing connexions between your threads (version > 2.30 ; but ubuntu package may be broken ...)
+1. Graphviz provides you a tool to generate a graph showing connexions between your threads
 2. OpenJDK with JNI allows you to write Java threads (version 6 or 7)
 3. Python with C-API allows you to write Python threads (version 3)
 4. SDL2 adds joystick management